 40K + XCOM is such an obvious idea the Steam Workshop is full of mods for XCOM 2 that combine the two.
 Games that attempt the same have been a mixed bag.
 Space Wolf looks the part, even zooming in on dramatic attacks just like XCOM does, but it doesn't play the part as well.

-The levels are tiny, which makes weapon ranges weird—a boltgun is only able to shoot four squares—and when new enemies spawn they're immediately next to you.
+The levels are tiny, which makes weapon ranges weird—a boltgun is only able to shoot four squares, and I've done vomits with longer reach than that—and when new enemies spawn they're immediately next to you.
 Plus, every character has a deck of cards and the only way to attack is to play one of the weapon cards you've randomly drawn.
-Your marine can shoot a plasma gun when he's got the card for it, and then just forget it exists until you draw another plasma gun card.
+Some of them can be briefly equipped, but most of the time each marine can only shoot a plasma gun when he's drawn the card for it.
+Then he'll just forget it exists until you draw another plasma gun card.
 Depending on the luck of the draw, in the meantime he might suddenly have three different heavy weapons, somehow pulling them out of nowhere like they're in a bag of holding.

 If you like the kind of RTS where you manufacture a huge amount of troops then drag them together in a glorious blob, the first Dawn of War is for you.
 If you prefer a handful of units and heroes with their own special abilities to carefully manage, that is Dawn of War 2's whole deal.
 Dawn of War 3 tries to split the difference, and it's an awkward compromise.
 Elites all have different things they can do and some of your units have an ability or two, but there are long stretches where it feels like you should be using them yet there's nothing for you to do.